 We’re in the middle of winter with forecasts of temperatures well below freezing as far as they’ll predict.
 A pair of woollen felted mittens is just what’s needed for this weather and I had to replace an old pair.
-For felting you need a 100% wool yarn, preferably loosely threaded.
+For felting you need a 100% wool yarn, preferably loosely spun.
 Mine is an discontinued old Novita felting yarn “Huopanen” which is relatively thick and single ply, 100g ≈ 157m.
-The shrinkage is about 40% of the original knit.
+The shrinkage when felted is about 40% of the original knit.

 Suomenkieliset ohjeet vastaaville lapasille löytyy Novitan sivuilta 🙂